Travel Through Time

 Explore a turn-of-the century Russian Mennonite street village on our 40 acre site.
 Taste traditional ethnic fare at the museum’s Livery Barn Restaurant, and explore a classic Mennonite housebarn and a fully operational Dutch windmill during our summer season.
 View historic and heirloom treasures from Poland and Russia to Canada, displayed in the Main and Gerhard Ens galleries, and find that perfect souvenir at Village Books & Gifts, all open year-round in the Village Centre.

 There is always something new to experience.
 The changing annual themes and temporary exhibits, along with new artefacts donated each year, celebrate the Mennonite heritage and culture.
 We also offer a broad range of activities and demonstrations, from wagon rides to bread baking, throughout the summer on our Festival days.
 All of these features combine in this bustling village to offer a fresh experience with each visit.

 MHV is Open to the Public

-We ask all visitors to be mindful of social distancing practices and be prepared to wait in line as we manage space capacity in Reception, the Gift Shop, the General Store and the Livery Barn Restaurant.
+We ask all visitors to be mindful of social distancing practices and be prepared to wait in line as we manage space capacity in Reception, and the Gift Shop.

 Staff, volunteers, and visitors must self-screen before entering.
-Hand sanitizer stations will be available in the main Village Center and throughout the outdoor village grounds.
+Hand sanitizer stations are available in the throughout the main Village Center.
 Information will be provided upon your arrival.
 High-touch surfaces will be cleaned and sanitized every two hours or as needed.
 Visitors and guides are welcome to wear self-provided masks.
-We are so excited to see you all again.
-Please don’t hesitate to contact us if you have any concerns you would like us to address.
+Please contact us if you have any concerns you would like us to address.
 Out of respect for our staff, volunteers, and community we ask that guests with flu or cold-like symptoms please remain at home.